We created a sponsorship program to improve and raise awareness of aviation safety in Australia’s civil aviation sector.

 - drone safety rules

-- effects of the COVID-19 pandemic on aviation safety, particularly as flying activity begins to recover.
+- effects of the COVID-19 pandemic on aviation safety, particularly as flying activity continues to recover.

 We also considered sponsorship applications for activities outside these priorities.
 Usually it was where the activities had a strong safety focus, addressed known risk factors and lead to improved aviation safety.